egoist/kanpai/README.md

 # more usages
 $ kp -h

 🍻  Kanpai to publish a new version of your module!

 Usage:

+Commands:
+  get [key]:          Get one or all config set <key> [value]:  Set a property in config to a given value, set to be null if no value shown

+Options:
-  -t/--test:         Custom test command
-  -p/--push:         Push to remote git server only
+  -m/--message:       Commit message when running `npm version` -t/--test:          Custom test command for once -p/--push:          Push to remote git server only
   -v--version:        Output version number
   -h/--help:          Output help infomation
 ```

 A common workflow: